csymlstd/drupal-8-webpack-hmr/README.md

 # drupal-8-webpack-hmr
 **A Drupal 8 theme base with Webpack preconfigured for HMR.**

-When developing locally, I had hit a lot of pain points trying to get webpack-dev-server to successfully proxy an Apache driven site.
+When developing locally, I had hit a lot of pain points trying to get webpack-dev-server to successfully proxy an Apache driven site (Acquia Dev Desktop, and Vagrant).
 Logging in to the site through localhost would redirect to the apache set domain, not setting the cookie on localhost - proxying the dev server with browsersync would fix this problem but cause mixed results.

 This theme base should allow you to add Webpack to your existing theme, or start a new one, allowing you to proxy an HTTPS only Drupal 8 site on Apache.
 It supports hot module replacement with CSS and Vue and includes the basic Drupal yml files to load your dist files, and launch a webpack dev server instance.